-Toxic Job
+What is a Toxic Job

-I will never forget the way a toxic job once affected me.
+I will never forget the way a toxic job once affected my life.
 I can still feel the nauseous feeling in the pit of my stomach, taste the dryness in my mouth and throat, and feel my hands shaking because my body simply couldn’t calm down no matter what I tried.

 I’m not typically a crier, but my toxic job wore me down so much that my body reacted by sobbing at times.
 The grief I felt having to be there was simply more than I could bear.
 My toxic job was actually pushing me into a depression at the time, and I couldn’t pull myself out of it.
+I tried everything, but nothing resolved my issues.

 I would wake up to my alarm and my whole body would instantly tense up as I realized that it was yet another day in my personal hell.
 Every single morning, I felt like I might get out of bed and vomit right there on the floor.
 I’m certain that’s why I had so many knots in my neck and shoulders when I woke up too.